 With the calculation we made, it is also possible to estimate a return on investment for our SEO work.
 We know that even the very first blog post we wrote continues to get clicks and drive traffic to our website and it was written about 5 years ago.
 In fact, they are actually driving more traffic today compared to 2 years ago.
 This gives an indication that good content will perform over time.

 If we play with the idea that content lasts only 5 years, we would save over 1.25 MSEK on the 127 blog posts published so far on contitude.com/en-se/blog.
 This compares to the cost of writing 127 blog posts.If an average blog post of 800 words costs SEK 3,000, the total investment of 127 blog posts is SEK 381,000 and gives an ROI of over 300%.
 We consider this to be a good return on investment.

-At Contitude, by creating relevant content, we have been able to save over 250,000 SEK per year.
-SEO is really profitable in the long run compared to Google ads.
+We at Contitude have, by creating relevant content, been able to save over SEK 250,000 per year.
+SEO is really profitable in the long term compared to, for example, Google ads.

 Want help getting started or accelerating your SEO efforts?
 We'd love to help!Then book a meeting with us today!